• Skip to primary navigation

 Developer Options Tab On Android Phone

-Note: On some Android Phones you may need to tap on Settings > Additional Settings to access Developer Options.
+Note: On some Android phones, you may need to go to Settings > Additional Settings to access Developer Options.

-7. On the Developer Options screen, scroll down till you find the set of 3 Animation Settings – Windows Animation Scale, Transition Animation Scale and Animator Duration Scale.
-By default, each one of these settings will be set to 1X (See image below)
+2. On Developer Options screen, scroll down till you find Windows Animation Scale, Transition Animation Scale and Animator Duration Scale.
+By default, each one of these settings will be set to 1X.

 Animation Scale Settings on Android Phone

-9. On the next screen, change Windows Animation Scale from its default 1X value to .5x.
+3. First, tap on Windows Animation Scale > On the pop-up, change Windows Animation Scale from its default 1X value to .5x.

 Change Windows Animation Scale Settings to .5x

-10. Similarly, tap on Transition Animation, Animator Duration Scale and change their Animation Scale values to .5X.
+4. Similarly, tap on Transition Animation Scale, Animator Duration Scale and change their Animation Scale values to .5X.

-In case you want an even Faster Android Phone, you can select Animation OFF option for Windows Animation Scale, Transition Animation Scale and Animator Duration Scale.
+In case you want to, you can switch off Windows Animation Scale, Transition Animation Scale and Animator Duration Scale by moving the toggle to OFF position.

 Disable Animations on Android Phone